lukekasper/Personal-Projects/Object Oriented Implementation (IBM)/Notes.md

 - ability for a method to do different things based on the object it is acting on
 - when two methods have the same name and invocation in parent and child class, use "virtual" key word in base class method
 - method overriding is using a pointer to hold the address for a specific object to ensure correct class method is invoked
+  - a pointer is invoked through: "<class_name> * <pointer_name> = &<object_name>"
+  - pointers that refer to the base class can only rerfer to members that the subclass objects inherit from the base class
-- a virtual function is declared in a baseclass and then overriden in a derived class
+- a virtual function is declared in a baseclass and then overriden (or redefined) in a derived class
 - when you refer to a sub class object using a pointer, you can:
   - call a virtual function for that object
   - execute the version of the function of that sub class